KISQALI (ribociclib) has a consistent and generally manageable safety profile1–14

 |PLACEBO + FULVESTRANT

-In a MONALEESA-3 exploratory analysis, there were no new safety signals detected at a follow-up of ~4.5 years in HR+/HER2− postmenopausal women with aBC treated with KISQALI + fulvestrant.10
+In a MONALEESA-3 exploratory analysis, there were no new safety signals detected at a median follow-up of ~4.5 years in HR+/HER2− postmenopausal women with aBC treated with KISQALI + fulvestrant.11

-MONALEESA-3: N=726, double-blind, placebo-controlled, 2:1 randomisation.
+MONALEESA-3: N=726, double-blind, placebo-controlled, 2:1 randomisation, phase III trial.
 As 1L and 2L in advanced disease plus those with early relapse in postmenopausal women with HR+/HER2− aBC.
-KISQALI 600 mg or placebo orally once daily (3 weeks on/1 week off) + 500 mg fulvestrant.9,10 The primary endpoint was locally assessed progression-free survival.
-Secondary endpoints included overall survival (OS), overall response rate (ORR), clinical benefit rate, and safety and tolerability.9 Analyses were performed in the following subgroups:11
+KISQALI 600 mg or placebo orally once daily (3 weeks on/1 week off) + 500 mg fulvestrant (administered intramuscularly on Day 1 of each 28-day cycle, with an additional dose on Day 15 of cycle 1).10,11 The primary endpoint was locally assessed progression-free survival.
+Secondary endpoints included overall survival (OS), overall response rate (ORR), clinical benefit rate, and safety and tolerability.9 Analyses were performed in the following subgroups:10,12

 - Patients receiving 1L therapy